Charpy Impact or Toughness Testing

 (c) the specimen is broken within 5 seconds after removal from the medium.

-Since the pendulum is released from a fixed height and the mass of the pendulum are known, the energy of the blow is predetermined.
+Since the pendulum is released from a fixed height and the mass of the pendulum are known, the energy of the strike is predetermined.

 The other principal feature of the Charpy impact machine is a fixture designed to support an impact test specimen is a simple beam at a precise location.
 The fixture is arranged so that the notched face of the specimen is vertical.
 The pendulum strikes the other vertical face directly opposite to the notch.

-The measured impact test values may be the energy absorbed, percent shear fracture, the lateral expansion opposite the notch, or a combination thereof.
+The measured impact test values may be the energy absorbed, percent shear fracture, and/or lateral expansion opposite the notch.